aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/entity/inputencoding/_index.md

 ---
 title: Entity.InputEncoding
 second_title: Aspose.SVG for .NET API Reference
-description: Entity property.
+description: Entity InputEncoding property.
 An attribute specifying the encoding used for this entity at the time of parsing when it is an external parsed entity.
 This is null if it an entity from the internal subset or if it is not known
 type: docs
 weight: 10
 url: /net/aspose.svg.dom/entity/inputencoding/